 Who need this?

-Those who do vulnerability scanner on a scheduled basis.
+Those who perform vulnerability scanner on a scheduled basis.

 Those who want to improve and test their IT security implementation.